1-2 June 2021

-Since its publication, Snakemake has been widely adopted and was used to build analysis workflows for a variety of high impact publications.
-With about 3 new citations per week, it is one of the most widely used reproducibility frameworks in science.
+With over 260k downloads on Bioconda, Snakemake is a widely used and accepted standard for reproducible data science that has powered numerous high impact publications.
+With on average 6 new citations per week, it is one of the most widely used reproducibility frameworks in science.

 This course will introduce the Snakemake workflow definition language and describe how to use the execution environment to scale workflows to compute servers and clusters while adapting to hardware specific constraints.
 Further, it will be shown how Snakemake helps to create reproducible analyses that can be adapted to new data with little effort.

 The examples presented in this course come from Bioinformatics.
 However, Snakemake is a general-purpose workflow management system for any discipline.
 We ensured that no bioinformatics knowledge is needed to understand the tutorial.